 A person with dementia can follow a reasonably typical pattern of decline, though the pace at which this occurs will vary.

 For example, an individual with Alzheimer’s disease might at first experience difficulties remembering new information like names, events, or recent conversations.
-He may additionally exhibit signs of depression and apathy, also as problems planning or completing usual tasks.
+They may additionally exhibit signs of depression and apathy, also as problems planning or completing usual tasks.
 As the disease progresses, an individual typically becomes confused and disoriented and has trouble communicating (both speaking and writing).
-Poor judgment and withdrawal from activities she once enjoyed also are common.
+Poor judgment and withdrawal from activities they once enjoyed also are common.

 It’s important to notice, though, that there are different types of dementia, and every type is connected to totally different patterns of symptoms based on the brain changes that occur, therefore symptoms might vary a bit early within the disease state.